Joey Meneses Player Props: Nationals vs. Royals

 Royals Pitching Rankings

-- The Royals have a 5.28 team ERA that ranks 29th among all league pitching staffs.
+- The Royals' 5.26 team ERA ranks 29th across all MLB pitching staffs.

-- Royals pitchers combine to rank 21st in baseball in home runs given up (64 total, 1.2 per game).
+- The Royals rank 20th in baseball in home runs allowed (64 total, 1.2 per game).

+- Lynch gets the call to start for the Royals, his first of the season.

+- When he last appeared on Tuesday, Oct.
+4, the 26-year-old lefty started the game and went 4 2/3 innings against the Cleveland Guardians.

 © 2023 Data Skrive.
 All rights reserved.